 - AIDS, 2010: DermaVir patch for initial treatment of HIV-infected subjects demonstrates preliminary safety, immunogenicity and HIV-RNA reduction versus placebo immunization

-Additional clinical trials evaluating LC002 have also been completed, including a Phase II trial (NCT00918840) that evaluated LC002’s immunogenicity and effect on viral load levels during an analytical treatment interruption of ART.15
+Additional clinical trials evaluating LC002 have also been completed, including a Phase 2 trial (NCT00918840) that evaluated LC002’s immunogenicity and effect on viral load levels during an analytical treatment interruption of ART.15

 ACTG 5176; NCT00270205:

-In this Phase I/II trial, analysis was conducted on data from 18 participants who received LC002 (6 each in the low-dose, middle-dose, and high-dose groups) and 7 participants who received placebo.
-When evaluating the proportion of participants who experienced any AE from the time of their first dose to 28 days after their last dose, there was no significant difference found between treatment groups.
-Overall, the most common AEs reported were general body complaints (aches/pain/discomfort, asthenia/fatigue/malaise, or fever) occurring in 7 participants, as well as skin AEs (pruritus or rash) and laboratory abnormalities, each occurring in 5 participants.9,13
+In this Phase 1/2 trial, data from 18 participants who received LC002 (six each in the low-dose, middle-dose, and high-dose groups) and seven participants who received placebo was analyzed.
+When evaluating the proportion of participants who experienced any adverse event (AE) from the time of their first dose to 28 days after their last dose, there was no significant difference found between treatment groups.
+Overall, the most common AEs reported were general body complaints (aches/pain/discomfort, asthenia/fatigue/malaise, or fever) occurring in seven participants, as well as skin AEs (pruritus or rash) and laboratory abnormalities, each occurring in five participants.10,14

 Treatment-related AEs were not reported among participants in the placebo group.
-Among those in the LC002 treatment groups, 3 participants in the low-dose group, 1 participant in the middle-dose group, and no participants in the high-dose group reported treatment-related AEs.
+Among those in the LC002 treatment groups, three participants in the low-dose group, one participant in the middle-dose group, and no participants in the high-dose group reported treatment-related AEs.
 AEs considered to be possibly, probably, or definitely treatment-related, as well as laboratory abnormalities were all Grade 1 or 2 in severity.
 No Grade 3 or higher treatment-related AEs occurred.
 There were no changes to treatment or discontinuations of treatment because of an AE.
-No anti-double stranded DNA antibodies were detected among participants who had data available.9GIEU006; NCT00711230:
+No anti-double stranded DNA antibodies were detected among participants who had data available.10GIEU006; NCT00711230:

-During this Phase II study, 9 treatment-naive participants were randomized to each group to receive either low, medium, or high doses of LC002 or placebo.
+During this Phase 2 study, nine treatment-naive participants were randomized to each group to receive either low, medium, or high doses of LC002 or placebo.
 All AEs that occurred during the trial were Grade 1 or 2 in severity, and no Grade 3 or higher AEs were reported.
 The number of AEs that occurred was comparable across all groups.
 No participants discontinued treatment because of an AE.
-Only 1 AE – positive Gaenslen’s test – was considered as possibly related to LC002 (low dose) and resolved before the end of the study.11
+Only one AE—positive Gaenslen’s test—was considered as possibly related to LC002 (low dose) and resolved before the end of the study.12

 - Treatment Action Group website.
-Research toward a cure trials.
-Available at: http://www.treatmentactiongroup.org/cure/trials.
-Last accessed on June 15, 2018.
-[Archived at WebCite]
+Research toward a cure trials. http://www.treatmentactiongroup.org/cure/trials.
+Accessed May 28, 2019.

 - Lorincz O, Lisziewicz, J. HIV-specific immunotherapy with synthetic pathogen-like nanoparticles.
 In: Bawa R, Audette GF, Rubinstein I, eds.
 Handbook of Clinical Nanomedicine: From Bench to Bedside.
 Pan Stanford Publishing Pte.
-Ltd.; 2016.
-Available at: https://www.researchgate.net/publication/296702506_HIV-Specific_Immunotherapy_with_Synthetic_Pathogen-Like_Nanoparticles.
-Last accessed on June 15, 2018.
+Ltd.; 2016. https://www.researchgate.net/publication/296702506_HIV-Specific_Immunotherapy_with_Synthetic_Pathogen-Like_Nanoparticles.
+Accessed May 28, 2019.

 - National Institute of Allergy and Infectious Diseases (NIAID).
 A Phase I/II, randomized, double-blind study to evaluate the safety, tolerability, and immunogenicity of LC002, a DermaVir vaccine, in HIV-1-infected subjects currently under treatment with highly active antiretroviral therapy (HAART).
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on December 21, 2005.
-NLM Identifier: NCT00270205.
-Available at: https://www.clinicaltrials.gov/ct2/show/NCT00270205.
-Last accessed on June 15, 2018.
+NLM Identifier: NCT00270205. https://www.clinicaltrials.gov/ct2/show/NCT00270205.
+Accessed May 28, 2019.

 - Genetic Immunity.
 Antiretroviral-sparing concept: an exploratory Phase II, randomized, single blind placebo-controlled study to investigate the effect of therapeutic immunization on the quantity of HIV-specific T cell precursors during highly active antiretroviral therapy followed by analytical treatment interruption.
 In: ClinicalTrials.gov.
 Bethesda (MD): National Library of Medicine (US).
 Registered on June 8, 2009.
-NLM Identifier: NCT00918840.
-Available at: https://www.clinicaltrials.gov/ct2/show/NCT00918840.
-Last accessed on June 15, 2018.
+NLM Identifier: NCT00918840. https://www.clinicaltrials.gov/ct2/show/NCT00918840.
+Accessed May 28, 2019.